 Before moving on to the life cycle of Achyla, let us discuss the structural features:

-Mycelium: Its mycelium appears as a white, tangled-mass.
-Each mycelium consists of branched hyphae that may emerge out in an indiscriminate directions.
+- Mycelium: Its mycelium appears as a white tangled mass.
+Each mycelium consists of branched hyphae that may emerge out in indiscriminate directions.

-Hyphae: The hyphae appear slender, which is broader at the base and gradually narrower at the tip.
+- Hyphae: The hyphae appear slender, broader at the base and gradually narrower at the tip.
 It may be coenocytic or aseptate.
 Hyphal projections help the Achyla species to penetrate the substratum.

-Achyla reproduces vegetatively through the formation of dense or aggregated mass on the hyphae in the form of gemmae or thick-walled chlamydospores.
+Members of the genus Achyla reproduce vegetatively by forming a dense or aggregated mass on the hyphae in the form of gemmae or thick-walled chlamydospores.
 The cytoplasmic mass of vegetative hypha transforms into a mass of spherical cells either at the terminal or intercalary position.

-Chlamydospores are the resting spores, which are densely filled with protoplasm and formed on the coenocytic hyphae.
-On favourable condition, the chlamydospores detach out of hyphae via transverse septa, latter each chlamydospore may form a new vegetative structure.
+Chlamydospores are the resting spores densely filled with protoplasm, which develop on the coenocytic hyphae.
+In favourable conditions, the chlamydospores detach from the hyphal body through transverse septa.
+Later each chlamydospore may form a new vegetative structure.

-Finally, the entire mass is discharged out to form secondary zoospore.
-The secondary motile zoospore (biflagellate) swims for some time and then again encyst except in Achyla aplanes.
-Finally, the zoospore will germinate on favourable conditions and give rise to the new hyphal system.
+Ultimately, the entire mass is discharged out to form a secondary zoospore.
+The secondary motile zoospore (biflagellate) swims for some time and again encyst except in Achyla aplanes.
+Finally, the zoospore will germinate in favourable conditions and give rise to the new hyphal system.

 It is of oogamous type.
-In Achyla species, the male or female sex organs, i.e. antheridia and oogonia are found on the similar somatic hyphae.
-Majority of Achyla species are heterothallic, while few are homothallic.
-Achyla species undergo sexual reproduction through a method of gametangial contact.
+In Achyla species, the male or female sex organs, i.e. antheridia and oogonia, are found on similar somatic hyphae.
+The majority of Achyla species are heterothallic, while few are homothallic.
+They undergo sexual reproduction through a method of gametangial contact.

-The oogonia are the spherical structures that grow at the apical portion, either of short lateral hypha or on the main hypha.
-Thus, the vegetative hyphae that give rise to the formation of oogonia called a female or oogonial branch.
+Oogonia are the spherical structures that grow at the apical portion, either on the short lateral hypha or main hypha.
+Thus, the vegetative hypha that gives rise to the formation of oogonia is called a female or oogonial branch.

-The oogonia appear annular in shape and possess a thin, smooth, hyaline wall.
-Inside the oogonium, few nuclei get degenerate and the remaining divide mitotically to develop at least 2-6 oosphere.
-The mature oosphere appears spherical and is uninucleate.
-It is devoid of a surrounding wall.
+Oogonia appear annular in shape and possess a thin, smooth and hyaline wall.
+Inside the oogonium, few nuclei degenerate, and the remaining divide mitotically to develop at least 2-6 oospheres.
+The mature oospheres appear spherical, uninucleate and devoid of a surrounding wall.

-The antheridia develop on the slender vegetative hyphae.
-It originates either from the main hyphae or from the oogonial stalks.
-The antheridial protrusions grow in size, and the dense multinucleated protoplast shifted towards the swollen tip.
+Antheridia develop on slender vegetative hyphae.
+They originate either from main hyphae or oogonial stalks.
+Antheridial protrusions grow in size, and the dense multinucleated protoplast shifts toward the swollen tip.

-The swollen portion or antheridium separates by the transverse septum.
-A shape of antheridium is more or less club-shaped.
-Like oogonia, nuclei in the antheridium undergoes mitotic divisions.
+The swollen portion or antheridium separates via a transverse septum.
+The shape of antheridium is more or less club-shaped.
+Like oogonium, nuclei in the antheridium undergo mitotic divisions.
 Consequently, the antheridium interacts with the oogonial wall.

 Germination of Oospore

-The oospores release out after the dissolution of the oogonial wall.
-Then the oospore goes into the resting phase for a while and on favourable conditions they germinate.
+Oospores release out after dissolution of the oogonial wall.
+Then, oospores go into the resting phase for a while and germinate in favourable conditions.
 Upon germination, a thin layer surrounding the oospore bursts out.

-The germ tube comes out of the inner protoplast into a simply branched and slender tube, after several meiotic cell divisions.
-After germination of oospore, the formation of zoosporangium takes place that produces zoospores, each of which germinates to develop the new vegetative body.
+After several meiotic cell divisions, the germ tube comes out of the inner protoplast into a branched and slender tube.
+After germination of oospore, the formation of zoosporangium produces zoospores, each of which germinates to develop new vegetative bodies.